 Join OneShare Health’s Health Care Sharing Ministry, where your health and happiness matter.

-Only Christian healthshare ministries like OneShare offer affordable, flexible, and inclusive medical cost-sharing programs.
+Only Christian health share ministries like OneShare offer affordable and flexible medical cost-sharing Programs.
 At OneShare, we’re breaking the mold with creative alternatives to traditional health care.

 Create a sleep-friendly environment.
 If you’re one of the 30-40 percent of adults who suffer from a perpetual lack of sleep, or insomnia, creating a dark, quiet, comfortable space where you can get some shut-eye is essential.
 The Sleep Foundation suggests using blackout curtains, eye shades, ear plugs, “white noise” machines, humidifiers, fans, and other devices when creating the ideal sleeping environment.
 And don’t skimp on your mattress or pillows—the comfier they are, the easier it will be for you to get some Zzzz.